learosema/leassembly/talk/SLIDES.md

 ## My talk is about

 * WebAssembly
-* The cool things
-* Its shortcomings
+* its limitations
-* having fun with it despite the shortcomings
+* getting around the limitations
-* ...without learning a (completely) new programming language
+* without learning a (completely) new programming language

 -----------------------------------------------